andrew/ultimate-awesome/README.md

 - [awesome-ux](https://github.com/gschema/awesome-ux) - A curated list of awesome UX resources.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
+- [awesome-nanobanana-pro-prompts](https://github.com/ionic-errrrs-code/awesome-nanobanana-pro-prompts) - 🚀 An awesome list of 12,000+ curated Nano Banana Pro prompts and examples.
+Your go-to resource for mastering prompt engineering and exploring the creative potential of the Nano Banana Pro (Nano Banana 2) AI image model.
 - [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
 - [awesome-ml-in-plasma-physics](https://github.com/kharitonov-ivan/awesome-ml-in-plasma-physics) - ⚛️ ML in fusion industry/science 🍩⚡.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [Awesome-Speech-Generation](https://github.com/kuan2jiu99/Awesome-Speech-Generation) - Survey on speech generation work. .
+- [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date